 Materials are getting more and more durable every year, but here is an average life span of a daily driver, from my experience:

 Satin wraps: 2 to 3 years

 Want more info on making your car wrap last?
 Check out this article from KI Studios:

 5 Tips for Making Your Vinyl Graphics Last

 We don’t cut on the paint

 Yes, we do.
 But, if we are experienced, we never touch the paint.
-I own scissors, but in the last 15 years of installing wraps, I have never used them.
+I own scissors, but in the last 15 years, I have never used them.
 An Olfa retractable razor blade is the number one tool of our trade.
 Using it is a learned skill through years of practice.
 Every material is different, but if done correctly, vinyl is easily scored with a razor blade, and pulled apart like a zipper, without ever cutting all the way through.
 I learned this skill by practicing on busses and construction trucks for years before I ever started working on nice cars.

 When it comes to clear bra, Xpel installers have super accurate computer software that cuts the kits out using a vinyl plotter.
 In that case, it is true.
 We don’t cut on the car; unless you want extended edges that wrap around the edges of the hood and doors, etc, in that case, there is usually some trimming required, where an installer will test their skill on your paint job.

 Our custom headlight film for example, is computer cut and can be installed with no trimming.
 The same applies to our side marks tints for Porsche, Corvette C7 and Lamborghini Huracan among others.

 Knifeless tape is a cool new invention that has a thin sharp string inside of a roll of tape.
 This allows us to lay a tape line, wrap over it, and make a clean cut by pulling up the string.
 It works, but has limitations, it is expensive, and is not practical for every edge of an entire wrap.
 If an installer says they only use scissors and knifeless tape, they are lying.